Qualia Mind Review

 Resilience and adaptation, cell energy and metabolism, and antioxidant defenses.

-Qualia Mind, as we know it, is the result of their efforts.
-In this review, we’ll analyze whether Neurohacker successfully created the most effective, safe nootropic supplement possible.
+Qualia Mind, as we know it, is the result of these efforts.
+In this review, we’ll analyze whether Qualia successfully created a nootropic that lives up to these goals.

 How does Qualia Mind work?

 Qualia Mind contains 27 major ingredients, including vitamins, herbs, and true-to-form nootropic compounds.
-According to Neurohacker, these ingredients were included to support cell health and communication, improve neurotransmitter signaling, and enhance stress resilience.
+According to Qualia, these ingredients were included to support neuron and synaptic function, improve neurotransmitter signaling, and enhance stress resilience, among other things.
 Essentially, it’s designed to make your brain do its job more efficiently.
-It also has five “other” ingredients, which are binders and anti-clumping agents designed to keep your capsules fresh:
+It also has four “other” ingredients, which are binders and anti-clumping agents designed to keep your capsules fresh:

 • Hypromellose